Build an effective website for your firm

-The first commercial websites were launched about 20 years ago.
+The first commercial websites were launched about 25 years ago.
 In that time, many accounting and bookkeeping firms have taken advantage of the benefits they can bring.
-According to the AICPA, more than three-quarters of firms now have one.

 In this guide we'll look at how you can make your firm's site useful, interesting and engaging.
 We'll explore what you should be trying to achieve – and how to achieve it.
 And we'll give you tips for creating truly effective websites.